This section covers the structure of a novel project.

 Unnumbered Chapter Headings¶

-If you use layout types for your documents, the automatic numbering feature for your chapters is
+If you use the automatic numbering feature for your chapters, but you want to keep some special

 Each text partition, indicated by a heading of any level, can contain references to tags set in the supporting notes of the project.
 The references are gathered by the indexer and used to generate an outline view on the Outline tab of how the different parts of the novel are connected.
 This section covers how to set references to tags.
 See Tags in Notes for how to define tags the references can point to.